 The new logo withdrawn two days after its official release

 On February 3, Frölunda HC organized a live broadcast to reveal the new logo design.

-Changing a brand identity and bringing a more modern look can often raise discontent among critical supporters who see the club history vanishing.
+Changing a brand identity and bringing a more modern look can often raise discontent among critical supporters who see the club’s history vanishing.

-Frölunda Hockey Club has a large fan base and often enjoys the highest home attendance of the league.
+Frölunda Hockey Club has a large fan base and often enjoys the highest home attendance in the league.